argonne-lcf/user-guides/docs/data-management/acdc/eagle-data-sharing.md

 1. PI requests a compute or data-only allocation project.
 2. Once the request is approved, ALCF staff sets up a project, unixgroup, and project directory.
 3. A Globus sharing policy is created for the project with appropriate access controls, provided the PI has an active ALCF account.
-4. PI creates a guest collection for the project, using the Globus mapped collection for the file system (alcf#dtn_eagle or alcf#dtn_grand).
+4. PI creates a guest collection for the project, using the Globus mapped collection for the file system (alcf#dtn_eagle)

     - **Note:** PI needs to have an active ALCF Account and will need to log in to Globus using their ALCF credentials.
     - If PI has an existing Globus account, it needs to be linked to their ALCF account.